madame-rachelle/RaspZDoom/README.md

  Some ZDoom based legacy ports with lower system requirements for Windows 9x or later and older hardware.
- Some branches are mostly discontinued from now on (MAY 01 2018).
+ Some branches are mostly discontinued from now on (JUL 10 2018).

  - g3.3mgw branch:
- A maintenance branch of GZDoom 3.3 compiling with MinGW and running on older non SSE2 cpus (legacy build) while keeping the DDRAW and D3D backends for compatibility.
+ A maintenance branch of GZDoom 3.3 compiling with MinGW and running on older non SSE2 cpus while keeping the DDRAW and D3D backends for compatibility.
+Old 3.4 legacy build, now LZDoom.

+ - legacy branch:
+ Official GZDoom 3.5 legacy build for GL 2 hardware.

  - gzdoom32 branch:
  ZDoom32 is a fork of truecolor ZDoom by dpJudas and Rachael and ZDoom 2.9pre (https://github.com/rheit/zdoom).